Jeansidharta/next-styled-components-template/README.md

 However, `styled-components` comes with a great cost: since it applies styles through JavaScript, your application would only be styled when your JavaScript code finishes loading, compiling and executing...
 Or does it?
 Since we are using `next`, we can actually render the styles on the server, and inline the critial parts on the HTML file!
 The greatest technical flaw of CSS-in-JS solutions is bypassed by `next` through SSG (static site generation)!
 It's actually better performance-wise for `next` to use `styled-components` over vanilla CSS, because Webpack can detect all of your page's styling dependencies, and only load the important stuff that you need right now! it's automatically code-splitting the styles for you.

 I recognize that there is a somewhat heated debate in the web community about CSS-in-JS solutions, but with SSG, I can't see a very reasonable argument against this kind of technology other than architectural preference.

+### `react-toastify`

+This is just a small toast library.
+It's simple to use, simple to setup and has a nice API.
+Also, I like it's visual style.

 ### Prettier